apollographql/federation/README.md

 ## What does Apollo Federation do?

 When paired with the Apollo Router, Apollo Federation acts as an API orchestration layer for your organization’s microservices.
 It enables you to compose multiple APIs—whether GraphQL, REST, or other sources—into a single, unified graph that clients can query just like any GraphQL API.

-When paired with the [Apollo Router](https://github.com/apollographql/router), Federation allows incoming requests to be intelligently routed to the appropriate services.
-The router orchestrates data fetching across services and assembles a unified response for the client.
-This keeps client complexity low and enables backend teams to evolve independently.
+The router handles incoming requests by routing them to the appropriate services and combining the results into a single response.
+This simplifies client logic and gives backend teams the flexibility to evolve independently.

 Check out the [docs](https://www.apollographql.com/docs/graphos/schema-design/federated-schemas/federation) to learn more.